SlideRuleEarth/sliderule/docs/rtd/source/tutorials/user/first_request.md

 ## Overview

 This tutorial walks you through the steps necessary to make your first request to SlideRule.
-By the end of this tutorial you will have used SlideRule to caclulate and plot elevations over Grand Mesa, Colorado, using ICESat-2 photon cloud data.
+By the end of this tutorial you will have used SlideRule to calculate and plot elevations over Grand Mesa, Colorado, using ICESat-2 photon cloud data.

 **Prerequisites**: This walk-through assumes you are comfortable using `git` and the `conda` Python packaging system.
 See the [installation](../../getting_started/Install.html) instructions in the reference documentation for details on other methods of installation.